AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - How will the user figure out a fitting value for `maxFeePerL2Gas` and `maxFeePerDAGas`
 - Can we ensure that the cost of proving is covered by L2 gas?
 - How will L1 figure out fitting values for `feePerL2Gas` and `feePerDAGas`, such that costs are correctly passed back to the users?
-  - In an elected proposer system, can proposers simply set the fee?
-  - In a trustless proposer system, how do we ensure that the fee is set based on the price of eth and the current exchange rate to AZT?
-Do we need an enshrined price oracle?

 ## Pending Block Rewards